XdGoldenTigerOfficial/Ticket-Bot/README.md

   "Partnership Requests"
 ];

-// Not sure what this is used for tbh.
-Wait for an better comment. exports.not = "ID";
+// This is the role that will be pinged if a user was wanting to save the transcript. exports.transcriptPingID = "pingRoleID";
 ```